National Museum (Prague): Main building

 The Main Building of the National Museum (Historical Building) is located on the upper end of Wenceslas Square and was built by prominent Czech neo-renaissance architect Josef Schulz between 1885 and 1891.
 Prior to the museum being constructed, there had been several noblemen's palaces located at this site.
 With the construction of a permanent building for the museum, a great deal of work, which had previously been devoted to ensuring that the collections would remain intact, was now put toward collecting new materials.

 The building was damaged during World War II in 1945 by a bomb, but the collections were not damaged due to their removal to secured storage sites.
 The museum was reopened after intensive repairs in 1947, and in 1960, exterior night floodlighting was installed, which followed a general repair of the facade that had taken place in previous years.

 During the 1968 Warsaw Pact intervention, the main facade was severely damaged by strong Soviet machine-gun and automatic submachine-gun fire.
 The shots made numerous holes in sandstone pillars and plaster, destroyed stone statues and reliefs, and also caused damage in some of the depositories.
-Despite the general facade repair made between 1970 - 1972 the damage still can be seen due to the use of lighter sandstone to repair the bullet holes.
+Despite the general facade repair made between 1970 and 1972 the damage still can be seen due to the use of lighter sandstone to repair the bullet holes.

 The main museum building was also damaged during the construction of the Prague Metro in 1972 and 1978.
 The opening of the North-South Highway in 1978 on two sides of the building resulted in the museum being cut off from city infrastructure.
 This also led to the building suffering from excessive noise levels, a dangerously high level of dust and constant vibrations from heavy road traffic.

 Due to major reconstruction, the museum was closed between 7 July 2011 and 28 October 2018.
 Seven million items had to be relocated to the museum's depositories, in what was described as the biggest moving of museum collections in Czech history.
 In February 2019, the museum's dome, which also serves as a view of Prague, was opened for the first time.
 The eastern courtyard was also opened and was for the first time roofed, during reconstruction.
 In November 2019, the underground corridor connecting the Historical Building to the New Museum Building became accessible.

 The museum was partially opened on 28 October 2018.
 The first permanent exhibition opened to visitors in 2020.